pathak2705/git_basics/readMe.txt

 git checkout -> moves the HEAD pointer(current pointer) towards the named branch eg- git checkout branch_name

-git merge -> merges all the branches back in one version
+git merge branch_name -> merges the given branch with current branch

 git push --set-upstream origin branch_name -> when there are more than one branch in a project, user has to specify which
                                               branch to push